In this section

 Carby Street

 Access to the property via Hale’s main entrance at 80 Carby Street changes throughout the year.
-Hale hosts many programs during the summer, so for the safety of our campers, families, and staff members, access is limited on weekdays during that time.
+Hale hosts many programs during the summer, so for the safety of our campers, families, and staff members, vehicular entry is limited on weekdays during that time.
 Public restrooms are not available.

 Hale’s main entrance is currently open daily from 8 AM to 5 PM.